ambaye15/AQSM_SW1PerS/docs/instructions.md

 ### `dataset.pkl`

-The `.pkl` file contains pose estimation tracking data extracted from MediaPipe’s *BlazePose* model, along with additional metadata for each video in publicly available data from [@goodwin2014].
+The `.pkl` file contains pose estimation tracking data extracted from MediaPipe’s *BlazePose* model [@lugaresi2019mediapipe; @blaze], along with additional metadata for each video in publicly available data from [@goodwin2014].
 Each entry of the `.pkl` file contains the following:

 - `keypoints`: (x, y, visibility) landmark (also known as keypoint) coordinates
 - `annotations`: Frame-wise SMM behavior labels (0–3)